 Many people believe that real estate agents will push them into accepting a low offer or selling their home for less than it’s worth so they can collect their commission and move on to the next client.
 Again, this isn’t true!
 A good agent will always have your best interests at heart and only recommend selling your home if they genuinely believe it’s the right move for you.
 After all, their reputation is on the line—if they start getting a reputation for pushing people into bad deals, they won’t be in business for very long.

-According to the National Association of Realtors, sale-by-owner transactions account for just 8 per cent of all home sales.
+According to the National Association of Realtors, sale-by-owner transactions account for just 8 percent of all home sales.
 So, while it is possible to sell your home without an agent, most people choose to work with one.
 And for a good reason!
 An experienced agent knows how to market your home, negotiate with buyers, and handle all the paperwork to close the deal.
 Working with an agent typically costs nothing out of pocket—the seller pays the commission when the home sells.

-Myth #4: All Agents Are Created Equal
+All Agents Are Created Equal

 If you ask around, you’ll find that everyone has a different opinion on which real estate agent you should use.
 The truth is that not all agents are created equal.
 Some are better suited to certain situations than others.
 When looking for an agent, be sure to interview several before making your decision.
-Ask each one about their experience level, what type of homes they specialise in, and what areas they serve.
+Ask each one about their experience level, what type of homes they specialize in, and what areas they serve.
 It’s also a good idea to read online reviews from past clients to understand what kind of service you can expect.

 And remember: If an agent isn’t willing to answer your questions or provide references from past clients, that’s a red flag!